talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 5. Studying the Data Format of the UniTime Student Sectioning solver
 6. Creating my Excel template input files
 7. Creating input files for 2020-Sem1-CAES-Wvl dataset (/problem instance) according to my templates
-8. Creating a Python program script (InputProcessing.py) inside this ifs-solver project to read in and process input files, and produce an XML file (input data file) for the UniTime Student Sectioning solver according to their data format structure/template
+8. Creating a Python program script (InputProcessing.py) inside this ifs-solver project to read in and process input files, and produce an XML file (input data XML file) for the UniTime Student Sectioning solver according to their data format structure/template
     - Current input files I'm using are the 2020-Sem1-CAES-Wvl problem instance
     - How to run Python in IntelliJ: